Sunwood-ai-labs/AMATERASU/docs/README.en.md

 ## 👏 Acknowledgements

-Thanks to iris-s-coon and Maki for their contributions.
+Thanks to Maki for their contributions.

 ## 📄 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing
+## 🤝 Contributions

 1. Fork this repository
 2. Create a new branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes and commit (`git commit -m 'Add amazing feature'`)
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push your branch (`git push origin feature/amazing-feature`)
+4. Push the branch (`git push origin feature/amazing-feature`)
 5. Create a pull request

 ## 📧 Support

-For questions or feedback, please contact us:
+For questions or feedback, please feel free to contact us:
 - Create an issue: [GitHub Issues](https://github.com/Sunwood-ai-labs/AMATERASU/issues)
 - Email: support@sunwoodai.com